VirtoCommerce/vc-module-contentful/README.md

 ![image](https://user-images.githubusercontent.com/1566470/27984261-4d6bc8d8-6386-11e7-9f7d-346045311d15.png)

 # Documentation
 * In Contentful create "page" entity with "Title", "Content" and "Permalink" properties (you can add additional properties like layout etc).
+You can also create other entries as long as they start with "page" prefix, for instance "page.doc".
+Module supports multiple entries.

 ![image](https://user-images.githubusercontent.com/1566470/27984254-f057f266-6385-11e7-9a1a-fec1bfe67439.png)

-* Now go to content and create new "page" entry
+* Now go to content and create new "page" entry.

 ![image](https://user-images.githubusercontent.com/1566470/27984274-7f482928-6386-11e7-8d23-37c461dedb4c.png)